Hill Street Grocer: Operations

 Hill Street Grocer is owned by the Nikitaras family, second generation Greek immigrants.
 Northern operations are overseen by Northern CEO Steve Longmore, previously Southern Tasmanian regional manager of Coles.

 As most food producers in Tasmania are contracted to Woolworths or Coles, Hill Street Grocer purchases much of its produce from small and micro producers - including backyard growers and hobby farmers.
 Tasmania's own drygoods importation center is owned by Woolworths, and Hill Street Grocer imports dry staples via Woolworths supply lines.
 It also stocks many Tasmanian made products to avoid this service fee.

 Several Hill St Grocer locations operate 9/11 Bottleshops, as part of a deal with the Federal Group.
-They also manage the Australia Post franchise at Dodges Ferry.
+It also manages the Australia Post franchise at Dodges Ferry.
 They offer a fuel docket offer which can be redeemed at Bennetts Petroleum, a Tasmanian owned petrol station chain.
-Their Lauderdale location also operates a petrol station.
+Its Lauderdale location also operates a petrol station.
 The flagship store at the corner of Hill and Arthur Streets in West Hobart also includes a retail location of local florist chain Botanical.

 In 2019, they announced that all Hill Street Grocers would transition to plastic free.

 Hill Street Grocers also offer home delivery and online shopping, via MyFoodLink technology.